401(k): Rollovers

 Rollovers between eligible retirement plans are accomplished in one of two ways: by a distribution to the participant and a subsequent rollover to another plan or by a direct rollover from plan to plan.
 Rollovers after a distribution to the participant must generally be accomplished within 60 days of the distribution.
 If the 60-day limit is not met, the rollover will be disallowed and the distribution will be taxed as ordinary income and the 10% penalty will apply, if applicable.
 The same rules and restrictions apply to rollovers from plans to IRAs.

 Direct rollovers

 A direct rollover from an eligible retirement plan to another eligible retirement plan is not taxable, regardless of the age of the participant.

 Traditional to Roth conversions

 In 2013, the IRS began allowing conversions of existing Traditional 401(k) contributions to Roth 401(k).
 In order to do so, an employee's company plan must offer both a Traditional and Roth option and explicitly permit such a conversion.
+The amount converted is generally included in the participant's gross income for the tax year in which the conversion occurs.